airdeploy/airdeploy-docs/docs/flagger/projects.md

 `Main Navigation > Projects & Environments`

-This screen enables you to add or remove projects, as well as environments (see section: Environments).
+This screen enables you to add or remove projects, as well as environments (see [Environments](environments.md)).

 ![](assets/managing-projects.jpeg)